 - Then, look at the requirements and guidelines for each school you are applying to, and cater your statement to suit them.

 - Some programmes will have unique features that you can talk about.
-Some stuff you can talk about would be teaching requirements, unique courses or programmes, focus of the department, partnerships with research institutes or industry.
+Some stuff you can talk about would be teaching requirements, unique courses or programmes, the focus of the department, partnerships with research institutes or industry.

 - Write concisely and clearly.
 There are only a handful of people on the admissions committee and they will be reading hundreds of statements.
 They are likely to just skim through your statement, so go straight to the point and don’t use complicated sentence structures.

 - Get someone to proofread for you!
 This is especially important if you are an international applicant.
 Professors will be less likely to take a student with poor English abilities as that means they would have to spend time editing your manuscripts for grammatical errors etc.

 - The personal statement is one of the most important parts of your application.
 I have a collection of websites on personal statement writing, as well as personal statements of those who got into top programmes.
 Listing them here would be too overkill, so please feel free to contact me for more information on how to write a good statement!

 - The application season is usually August – December, which means that the grades you submit to the schools will be your cumulative scores at Year 3 Sem 2 (not Y4S1 cause results will only be out like mid-December).

 - It’s ok if you have had a bad start to your undergrad career.
 As long as there is some sign of improvement over the semesters, you will be fine.
 Also, you can take more higher-level or even graduate-level courses to show that you can handle challenging material.